AmandaDPerez/perez-academic/content/projects/demo.md

 **Perez, A.D.**, Pashtunyar, S. & Mendoza‑Denton, R. (in prep).
 Coloring Islam:Examining the Intersectionality of Ethnicity and Religion on the Construction ofIslamoracism and the brown ’other.’

 **Perez, A.D.**, Lee, R.T., & Mendoza‑Denton, R. (in prep).
-Predictive utility of Project Implicit within a nationally representative sample.ļPublications
+Predictive utility of Project Implicit within a nationally representative sample.